offset25/rundeck-nextgen-docker/README.md

 will setup docker and run docker-compose

-you can access via http://<hostname>/
+you can access via http://hostname:port/

 it takes a few minutes for it to start

-for some reason rundeck will only run on standard ports.
-The redirects it does for login doesn't include port if using non standard port.

 to start run inside the docker-image-rundeck folder: docker-compose up -d